amitu/amitu.github.com/_posts/2013-12-13-on-sc-verdict-on-ipc377.md

 light on whose morality is right, morality is decided by democracy.

-If we would have been really lucky, and our constitution included non descrimination based on sexual orientation, along with age, sex, color etc, and if there was still 377, then it was one thing.
+If we would have been really lucky, and our constitution included non discrimination based on sexual orientation, along with age, sex, color etc, and if there was still 377, then it was one thing.
 But it does not.

-So all we are left is with personal judgemnents.
-And the sole purpose of constituion and democracy is that if we have to rely on personal judgement, we want to go with majority.
+So all we are left is with personal judgment.
+And the sole purpose of constitution and democracy is that if we have to rely on personal judgment, we want to go with majority.

 Supreme Court knows that the assumption that homosexuals are equal is a valid assumption.
 But they also know that they do not have legal basis